-- (iii) The value of electronic impulses, electronically produced data or information, computer software or programs, or any other tangible or intangible item relating to a computer, computer system, or computer network is considered to be the amount of economic loss that the owner of the item might reasonably suffer by virtue of the loss of the item.
-The determination of the amount of economic loss includes but is not limited to consideration of the value of the owner's right to exclusive use or disposition of the item. - (b) When it cannot be determined if the value of the property is more or less than \$1,500 by the standards set forth in subsection (77)(a), its value is considered to be an amount less than \$1,500. - (c) Amounts involved in thefts committed pursuant to a common scheme or the same transaction, whether from the same person or several persons, may be aggregated in determining the value of the property. - (78) "Vehicle" means a device for transportation by land, water, or air or by mobile equipment, with provision for transport of an operator. - (79) "Weapon" means an instrument, article, or substance that, regardless of its primary function, is readily capable of being used to produce death or serious bodily injury. - (80) "Witness" means a person whose testimony is desired in an official proceeding, in any investigation by a grand jury, or in a criminal action, prosecution, or proceeding."
+1 instrument might reasonably suffer by virtue of the loss of the instrument.
+2 (iii) The value of electronic impulses, electronically produced data or information, computer software or 3 programs, or any other tangible or intangible item relating to a computer, computer system, or computer 4 network is considered to be the amount of economic loss that the owner of the item might reasonably suffer by 5 virtue of the loss of the item.
+The determination of the amount of economic loss includes but is not limited to 6 consideration of the value of the owner's right to exclusive use or disposition of the item.
+7 (b) When it cannot be determined if the value of the property is more or less than \$1,500 by the 8 standards set forth in subsection (77)(a), its value is considered to be an amount less than \$1,500.
+9 (c) Amounts involved in thefts committed pursuant to a common scheme or the same transaction, 10 whether from the same person or several persons, may be aggregated in determining the value of the property.
+11 (78) "Vehicle" means a device for transportation by land, water, or air or by mobile equipment, with 12 provision for transport of an operator.
+13 (79) "Weapon" means an instrument, article, or substance that, regardless of its primary function, is 14 readily capable of being used to produce death or serious bodily injury.
+15 (80) "Witness" means a person whose testimony is desired in an official proceeding, in any 16 investigation by a grand jury, or in a criminal action, prosecution, or proceeding."
+17 18 Section 2.
+Section 45-6-301, MCA, is amended to read: 19 "45-6-301.

-- "45-6-301.
 Theft.
-(1) A person commits the offense of theft when the person purposely or knowingly obtains or exerts unauthorized control over property of the owner and: - (a) has the purpose of depriving the owner of the property; - (b) purposely or knowingly uses, conceals, or abandons the property in a manner that deprives the owner of the property; or - 26 (c) uses, conceals, or abandons the property knowing that the use, concealment, or abandonment 27 probably will deprive the owner of the property. - 28 (2) A person commits the offense of theft when the person purposely or knowingly obtains by
+(1) A person commits the offense of theft when the person purposely or knowingly 20 obtains or exerts unauthorized control over property of the owner and: 21 (a) has the purpose of depriving the owner of the property; 22 (b) purposely or knowingly uses, conceals, or abandons the property in a manner that deprives the 23 owner of the property; or 24 (c) uses, conceals, or abandons the property knowing that the use, concealment, or abandonment 25 probably will deprive the owner of the property.
+26 (2) A person commits the offense of theft when the person purposely or knowingly obtains by threat or